-During 2010, we recorded \$0.8 million (2009 - \$22.5 million), 2008 - \$214.9 million) in net other-than-temporary impairment charges.
-Net other-than-temporary impairments decreased in 2010, compared to 2009 due to the designation, upon acquisition of our fixed maturity investments as trading, rather than as available for sale, and as a result, at December 31, 2001, our fixed maturity investments available for sale represented 5.9% of our total fixed maturity investments, compared to 2008, its due to a combination of improved economic conditions during 2009, and the adoption of new authoritative accounting guidance related to the recognition and presentation of other-than-temporary impairments adopted during the second quarter of 2009.
+During 2010, we recorded \$0.8 million (2009 - \$22.5 million, 2008 - \$214.9 million) in net other-than-temporary impairment charges.
+Net other-than-temporary impairments decreased in 2010, compared to 2009 due to the designation, upon acquisition of our fixed maturity investments as trading, rather than as available for sale, and as a result, at December 31, 2010, our fixed maturity investments available for sale represented 5.9% of our total fixed maturity investments, compared to 83.1% at December 31, 2009.
+The significant decrease in net other-than-temporary impairments during 2009, compared to 2008, is due to a combination of improved economic conditions during 2009, and the adoption of new authoritative accounting guidance related to the recognition and presentation of other-than-temporary impairments adopted during the second quarter of 2009.
 The net other-than-temporary impairment charges in 2009 and 2008 were primarily due to widening credit spreads during the early part of 2009 and throughout 2008 as a result of the turmoil in the financial and capital markets.
-For the three months ended March 31, 2009, and the year ending December 31, 2008, we recognized impairment charges for principally all of our fixed maturity investments available for sale that were in an unrealized loss position at the end of each quarter as under prior authoritative accounting guidance we did not have the intent to hold them until they fully recovered in value.
+For the three months ended March 31, 2009, and the year ending December 31, 2008, we recognized impairment charges for principally all of our fixed maturity investments available for sale that were in an unrealized loss position at the end of each quarter as under prior authoritative accounting guidance weld into have the intent to hold them until they fully recovered in value.
 Credit-related impairment charges were \$0.8 million, \$2.2 million and \$8.3 million in 2010, 2009 and 2008, respectively, and relate to impaired securities which we believe we would not be able to recover the full principal amount if held to maturity.
-At December 31, 2010, we million.
+At December 31, 2010 our gross unrealized losses on fixed maturity investments available for sale totaled \$0.7 million.